mikecroucher/Windows_Scientific_Computing/Powershell.md

 With this function in your profile, you can open Notepad++ with the command **npp** or **npp(filename.txt)**

+## Conditionals

+	$num = 1
+	if($num -eq 1)
+ 	{
+      write-host 'num equals 1'
+ 	}

+    $word="hello"
+	if($word -eq "hello")
+ 	{
+      write-host 'The same'
+ 	}

+By default, string tests are case insensitive

+  	$word="hello"
+	if($word -eq "HELLO")
+ 	{
+      write-host 'The same'
+ 	}

+To force them to be case sensitive, add a `c` to the operator:

+  	$word="hello"
+	if($word -ceq "HELLO")
+ 	{
+      write-host 'The Same.
+This won't be printed'
+ 	}

+You can similarly be explicitly case insensitive by adding an `i`.
+Although this is the the same behaviour as the undecorated operators and so might seem unnecessary, it shows your intent to the reader.

+	  	$word="hello"
+		if($word -ieq "HELLO")
+ 		{
+      	  write-host 'The same'
+ 		}

+##### Comparison Operators

+	-eq	Equal to
+	-lt	Less than
+	-gt	Greater than
+	-ge	Greater than or equal to
+	-le	Less than or equal to
+	-ne	Not equal to

+##### Logical operators
+	-not	Not
+	!
+Not
+	-or		Or
+	-and	And

 ## Loops
 PowerShell has several looping constructs.
 Here, I only consider two.
 ###for